tonymullen/ups-website/src/partials/s16ics/hw/lab2-description.html.md

 Please hand in your written answers for exercise 2.11.

 You will be submitting the <span class="codefont">lab2</span> folder that BlueJ created for you.
 This folder should contain your <span class="codefont">Average</span> class and your <span class="codefont">Arithmetic</span> class.

-For instructions on how to submit your lab assignment to Moodle, please refer to your lab syllabus.
+The Moodle page to submit this lab can be found [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=318508)).
+See the Lab 1 description for more details on how to submit to Moodle.